o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 Since the bit length of $r$ increases logarithmically with the number of additions, in Kimchi we must only check that the final $r$ in the chain is less than $f$ to constrain the entire chain.

 > **Security note:** In order to defer the $r < f$ check to the end of any chain of additions, it is extremely important to consider the potential impact of wraparound in $\mathbb{F_n}$.
 That is, we need to consider whether the addition of a large chain of elements greater than the foreign field modulus could wrap around.
-If this could happen then the $r < f$ check could fail to detect an valid witness.
+If this could happen then the $r < f$ check could fail to detect an invalid witness.
 Below we will show that this is not possible in Kimchi.
 >
 > Recall that our foreign field elements are comprised of 3 limbs of 88-bits each that are each represented as native field elements in our proof system.
 In order to wrap around and circumvent the $r < f$ check, the highest limb would need to wrap around.
 This means that an attacker would need to perform about $k \approx n/2^{\ell}$ additions of elements greater than then foreign field modulus.
 Since Kimchi's native moduli (Pallas and Vesta) are 255-bits, the attacker would need to provide a witness for about $k \approx 2^{167}$ additions.
 This length of witness is greater than Kimchi's maximum circuit (resp. witness) length.
 Thus, it is not possible for the attacker to generate a false proof by causing wraparound with a large chain of additions.